rcrogers/yarns-loom/yarns/MANUAL.md

 - Loop length is set by the `L- (LOOP LENGTH)` in quarter notes, combined with the part's clock settings
 - Note start/end times are recorded at 13-bit resolution (1/8192 of the loop length)
 - Holds 30 notes max -- past this limit, overwrites oldest note
-- Step sequencer also reduced from 64 to 30 notes, to free up space in the preset storage

 ### Arpeggiator